box/developer.box.com/guides/api-calls/permissions-and-errors/scopes.md

 | **OAuth Scope**       | `enterprise_content`   |
 | **Application Scope** | Global Content Manager |

-Allows Admins and [Service Accounts][sa] to retrieve any content within their enterprise without having explicit ownership or collaboration permission.
+Allows Admin, Co-Admins, and [Service Accounts][sa] to retrieve any content they do not own or are not collaborators on within their enterprise, based on their enterprise settings.

-This scope is also required to manage retention policies and legal holds.
+This scope is required to manage the retention policies and legal holds.

 <Message type='danger'>